nicholasgcoles/investec-money-mover/README.md

 # How it works
-The underlying process is a script that runs every 30 minutes.
+The underlying process is a script that runs every hour.
 The script will make sure that money is sitting in the correct accounts.
 The logic is as follows:

 1. Income goes into your transactional account